ubernerd117/ubernerd117/README.md

 # Sourab Shaik
-## BS in Computer Science, Computational Data Science
+## BS in Computer Science, Computational Data Science Specialization

 ### 🔭 I’m currently working on ...
 - **Olive** A mental health app with pages for tracking workouts, logging meals, meditating, and journaling.